 - Mehvish Arshad at Asia House has published an long text and audio interview with me here (Jan 2015)

 - Donna Freed at Radio Gorgeous has produced a beautiful half-hour interview with me here (February 2015)

 Asylum and Exile follows the publication, in May 2012, of my fourth book Beyond the Wall: Writing a Path Through Palestine.
 An extensive selection of 2012 and 2013 interviews and press can be found here and a March 2014 interview by Clarissa Sebag-Montefiore can be found here.
-The British Council have written up a very kind and comprehensive Critical Perspective on my career (click Read More on this linked page) and some recent press shots are here and there's a full press release just below this video of me giving some readings from the book.
+There's a full press release just below this video of me giving some readings from the book.
 I come in at 57:58